 The way you move your feet on the basketball court can be the difference between success and a misstep.

-A major part of the game of basketball is proper footwork and pivoting.
+A major part of the game is proper footwork and pivoting.
 Your pivot foot is your anchor, and it’s important that it always remains grounded once you pick up your dribble.

 You should keep your body and pivot foot balanced as you move around in the triple-threat position.
 You should be able to move your non-pivot foot in all directions while your pivot foot remains fully anchored in its location.